Semih-H/Cyclistic-Bike-Share-Analysis/README.md

 # Bikeshare Data Cleaning and Transformation

 This document explains the SQL queries used for cleaning, validating, and transforming the `bikeshare_all_trips` dataset.
-The goal is to prepare the data for accurate analysis by handling missing values, removing duplicates, and adding new features.
+The goal is to prepare the data for accurate analysis by handling missing values, removing duplicates, and adding new fields.

 ## 1. Uniting Multiple Tables into One